simondotm/ym2149f/README.md

 1. Convert as best as possible the register updates going to the YM chip in each frame to an equivalent 'best fit' register set update for the SN chip
 1. Map the 4-bit output levels directly for each channel from YM -> SN
 1. Simulate the hardware envelopes, and apply attenuation as best we can* _(see below)_
-1. If tone frequencies are too low for the SN chip, map them to 'periodic noise' on the SN chip (typically bass lines), but give drum/noise sounds priority
+1. If tone frequencies are too low for the SN chip, we map them to 'periodic noise' on the SN chip (typically bass lines), but give drum/noise sounds priority.
+OR we can use the software bass technique.
 1. If tone frequencies are still too high or too low for the SN chip, bring them back into range an octave at a time
 1. Where noise mixer is enabled, emulate this mix by computing aggregate volume for the SN noise channel across the 3 YM mixers -> 1 SN noise output
 1. _Ignore digi-drums (for now)_
-1. Spit out a VGM file of the converted YM tune
+1. Emit a VGM file of the converted YM tune

 Now we can play the conversion VGM in our favourite VGM player, or for playback on an actual SN chip, simply throw the packet of SN register writes (upto 11) at the chip each 50Hz frame and away we go.